-In this case, the results of the water well exemption screening tool suggest that an exemption is likely as seen in Technical Document RA25007.
+In this case, the results of the water well exemption screening tool suggest that an exemption is likely as seen in Technical Document RA24050.

-Under the regulation, an approval officer may require a groundwater monitoring program of the water wells in question.
-As noted above, water well monitoring is required for both wells as set out in Approval RA16072A.
-That condition is still in effect.
+Under the regulation, an approval officer may require a groundwater monitoring program of the water well in question.
+In my view, given meeting AOPA technical requirements, low risk level assessment, and the indoor nature of both the barn and the well, monitoring is not required.

-Based on the above, I am prepared to grant an exemption to the 100 m water well setback requirement for the proposed calf barn.
+Based on the above, I am prepared to grant an exemption to the 100 m water well setback requirement for the youngstock/heifer/dry cow barn.